myluna08/homebridge-rituals/README.md

 #### Before begin, (assumptions)
 * Your genie has been registered using Rituals App.
 * Your genie is working fine.
 * Your <a href="https://github.com/nfarina/homebridge">homebridge</a> is working fine and has been added to your home app as bridge.
+If not, please take a look to <a href="#considerations">considerations section</a>.
+Find more about on <a href="https://www.rituals.com/es-es/faqs.html?catid=faq-perfume-genie&qid=fag-what-is-the-perfume-genie-and-what-can-it-do">Official Rituals Site</a>

 ## 01.Installation
 With npm -i or if you are using manual plugin module installation.